canalplus/rx-player/doc/api/Decryption_Options.md

 _type_: `Object | undefined`

-This advanced option allows to fallback on other Representations (a.k.a.) when one of them has its decription key refused.
+This advanced option allows to fallback on other Representations (a.k.a. quality) when one of them has its decription key refused.

 This option is thus only useful for contents depending on multiple keys.